agabor/docs/_includes/common/performance.md

 ```
 {% endif %}

-You could also use a separate Parse Object to keep track of counts for each review.
+You could also use a separate MSG Object to keep track of counts for each review.
 Whenever a review gets added or deleted, you can increment or decrement the counts in an `afterSave` or `afterDelete` Cloud Code handler.
 The approach you choose depends on your use case.

 ## Implement Efficient Searches